‘B&B’ Recap For Tuesday, August 13: Beth Comes Home

 Ridge Forrester (Thorsten Kaye) was concerned about his daughter.
 He told Brooke Logan Forrester (Katherine Kelly Lang) that he should have stayed with Steffy.
 However, he was also happy for Hope and Liam and glad that they had their little girl back in their lives.
 When Douglas entered the room, they also expressed their gratitude toward him.
 Douglas told Ridge and Brooke that his father had been mean to him.
 He chose to tell the truth because his mother had taught him to always tell the truth.
 Brooke assured Douglas that no one would ever forget that he was responsible for bringing Beth home.

 Later, Ridge vented about the situation.
 He was upset that the authorities were still searching for Reese.
 He also apologized to Brooke.
-She had warned him about Thomas but he chose not to listen to her advice.
+She had warned him about Thomas, but he chose not to listen to her advice.
 Brooke thought that they should enjoy the evening and celebrate the fact that Beth was back where she belonged.

 Brooke went to fetch Douglas from the cabin.
 Alone, Hope rocked Beth and looked at the ultrasound photo.
 Liam seemed content as he knelt next to his family.